Matt Andriese

-Matthew Lee Andriese (/ænˈdriːs/; born August 28, 1989) is an American professional baseball pitcher who is a free agent.
+Matthew Lee Andriese (/ænˈdriːs/ an-DREESS; born August 28, 1989) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Arizona Diamondbacks, Los Angeles Angels, Boston Red Sox, Seattle Mariners, and Miami Marlins.
 He has also played in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 Career

 Amateur career

 Andriese attended Redlands East Valley High School, where he played for the school's baseball team along with Tyler Chatwood.
 He was selected by the Texas Rangers in the 37th round of the 2008 MLB draft, but did not sign with Texas.
 He enrolled at the University of California, Riverside, to play college baseball for the UC Riverside Highlanders baseball team.
 In 2010, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.